-Our Teach Trust schools are not just about academic achievements, but the safety and development of the whole child.
-We also recognise that, for all our children to work to their full potential, their emotional wellbeing is just as important.
-All staff in all the Teach schools work together to support the children to achieve their very best educationally, socially, physically and emotionally.
+Our TEACH Trust schools are not just about academic achievements, but the safety and development of the whole child.
+We recognise that, for all our children to achieve their full potential we also need to take care of their emotional well-being.
+All staff in all the TEACH Trust schools work together to support the children to achieve their very best educationally, socially, physically and emotionally.

 If you have any concerns about your child, whether it is at school or at home, then we are happy to listen and help where we can.
 If you require any support in the home with your child or family, then we can direct you to the relevant services that may be available to help.
-If you would you would like to speak to Pastoral Care then please contact one of the following people:
+If you would like to speak to the Pastoral Care Worker then please contact them:

-Sometimes things happen at home, large or small, which can affect your child and it can often have a major impact on them.
+Sometimes things happen at home, large or small, which can affect your child and it can often impact on them.
 It is important to us that we are aware of these issues and we will do our very best to support you in any way you can.
-If we cannot, we can discuss your concerns with other professionals who may be able to support you, such as Bereavement Counsellors, the School Nurse, Family Support Workers, and many more.
+If we are unable to give you the support needed, we can discuss your concerns with other professionals who may be able to support you, such as Bereavement Counsellors, the School Nurse, Family Support Workers and many more.

-As part of our Pastoral Care support, in each school, we have the benefit of an ELSA.
-(Emotional Literacy Support Assistant) who is trained to help children with any emotional support.
-Where members of staff feel that a child needs additional support to develop their emotional intelligence or resilience we would discuss this with the parent and may offer them sessions with our ELSA.
-They can support the children with the following:
+As part of our Pastoral Care support, in each school, we have the benefit of an ELSA (Emotional Literacy Support Assistant) who is trained to help children with any emotional support.
+Where members of staff feel that a child needs additional support to develop their emotional intelligence or resilience, we would discuss this with the parent and may offer them sessions with our ELSA.
+They can support children with the following:

 This support will normally be for six sessions and last up to 45 minutes, either on a 1:1 basis or as part of a group.

 Our ELSA is Mrs Debbie Sandford.